 Russell S. Sobel

-Russell S. Sobel is a Visiting Scholar at the Initiative for Public Choice & Market Process in the Department of Economics & Finance at the College of Charleston.
+Russell S. Sobel is Professor of Economics & Entrepreneurship at The Citadel.
 He received his Ph.D. in economics from Florida State University and is a member of the editorial boards for the journals Public Choice and the Journal of Entrepreneurship & Public Policy.

 Sobol has been the James Clark Coffman Distinguished Chair in Entrepreneurial Studies at West Virginia University (WVU) and is the recipient of numerous awards including the Southern Economic Journal Georgescu-Roegen Prize for Best Article of the Year for 2009, Atlantic Economic Journal Best Article of the Year Award for 1995, Journal of Private Enterprise Templeton Award for Best Article of the Year for 2005, 2008 Sir Antony Fisher International Memorial Award for his book Unleashing Capitalism, Association of Private Enterprise Education Distinguished Scholar Award, and WVU College of Business & Economics Outstanding Researcher Award, 1997-98 & 2001-2002.